msikkema/vuepress-forestry-test/docs/articles/thinking-about-dropping-out.md

 ## Ultimately…

 Studying isn’t for everyone, but before you make the big decision to drop out, it’s worth thinking of your reasons and the consequences of doing it.
 It’s important to make a plan for after you drop out – you don’t want suddenly to feel like you have nothing to do or nowhere to go.
-Counsellors, teachers, friends and parents are all good people to talk to if you feel like you’re at risk of dropping out.
+Counsellors, teachers, friends and parents are all good people to talk to if you feel like you’re at risk of dropping out...